Isuru-rana/Useful-toolset/README.md

 - **Data Processing Tools**: Programs for manipulating and analyzing data.
 - **Utility Programs**: Custom utilities that make everyday computing more efficient.
 - **Miscellaneous Scripts**: Various other Python programs addressing unique challenges.
+** Some tools are not visible in here

 ## 📂 Folder Structure

 The repository is organized into subfolders based on the type or purpose of the scripts:
-- `automation/`: Scripts for automating repetitive tasks.
+- `images/`: Scripts for use on images based tasks.
-- `data_processing/`: Tools for working with data.
+- `music/`: Tools for working with music data.
-- `utilities/`: General-purpose utility programs.
-- `misc/`: Miscellaneous scripts that don’t fit into the other categories.
+- `password crack/`: password cracking tools and programs i have used.

 ## 🚀 How to Use